 The Club received a boost at this time when Guy Batholomew, a director of the Daily Mirror newspaper, became interested in the racing whilst on holiday in the area.
 Keen to revive racing after the war, he commissioned Alan Darby to build six identical single step hydroplanes powered by British Anzani 350cc engines.
 These craft were hired at £10 for the season to local businessmen during the early 1950s.
 The idea proved a tremendous success because the following year these drivers went out and bought their own outfits.
 The popularity of inboard racing continued into the 1960’s thanks to the Albatross Marine concern at St Olaves who produced a range of aluminium runabouts.

 The outboard hydroplane section was revitalised in 1980 when Rex King introduced the 350cc Yamato motor from Japan, a class later adopted by the UIM (the world governing body) for international competition.
-Having organised several ordinary international races over the years, the Club was finally awarded its first major U.I.M. titled meeting when its successfully organised the World OSY.400 Championship in 1998.
+Having organised several ordinary international races over the years, the Club was finally awarded its first major U.I.M. titled meeting when it successfully organised the World OSY.400 Championship in 1998.
 Competitors from as far afield as China, U.S.A. and Estonia competed in a outstanding event, with the overall title going to Marian Jung from Slovakia.
-The Club organised a second World OSY.400 Championship in 2007 with local driver Sean Barnard taking the title in spectacular style.
-2018 sees the club still organizing regular club racing along with a very success European OSY.400 Championship round.
+The Club organised as second World OSY.400 Championship in 2007 with local driver Sean Barnard taking the title in spectacular style.